kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/tut-hello.md

 ![three pods](assets/three-pods.png)

-Kubernetes is declarative, which means you specify the end result("I want 3 pods"), and the kubernetes control plane figures out how best to achieve the end result for you("let's add 2 more").
+Kubernetes is declarative, which means you specify the end result("I want 3 pods"), and the Kubernetes control plane figures out how best to achieve the end result for you("let's add 2 more").

 ## Step 4: Ports and Routing